azrulhasni/keymico/README.md

 In this article, we will introduce the Keymico stack.
-We will run through a test environment where the stack is well… stacked up, and we will then test it for resiliency.
+We will run through a test environment where the stack is well… stacked up, and we will then simulate a failure and see how resilient is this stack.